neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 ![mnist.png]({{ site.baseurl }}/images/create-task/mnist.png)
 *Figure 6: Sample digit images from the MNIST dataset.*

-We have provided this dataset in train-cnn acceptable format on S3 under platform_stories/create_task/train_cnn.

-Open an iPython terminal, create a GBDX interface and get the S3 location.
+Open an iPython terminal, create a GBDX interface and get the input location.

 ```python
 from gbdxtools import Interface